nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. The index must be valid and should be the index of task list.
+2. At least 1 optional parameter must be provided, else an error will be thrown.
-2. This command is case-insensitive.
+3. This command is case-insensitive.
    > `gn/CS2103-F12-2` and `gn/cs2103-f12-2` will be recognised as the same group.
-3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario